hanatos/vkdt/doc/howto/gui-basics/readme.md

 ## hotkeys

-can be customised for each view separately in the gui via `settings` -> `hotkeys`. some keys are special and not in the hotkey system.
+can be customised for each view separately in the gui via `settings`→ `hotkeys`. some keys are special and not in the hotkey system.

 `f11` goes full screen